sambunting/nuxt-docs/docs/listr2/content/en/task-manager/more-functionality.md

   }
 ])
 this.logger.data(this.tasks.err.toString())
-// will yield: ListrError: Task failed without crashing. with the error details in the object
 ```

 - Access base Listr class directly, this will use the default Listr settings and just a mere jumper function for omitting the need the import the Listr class when using manager.